build-on-aws/content/posts/picturesocial/01-how-to-containerize-app-less-than-15-min/index.md

 docker build -t helloworld:latest .
 ```

 6. While writing this, I learned that if you are using an Apple MacBook with Apple Silicon, the command to build changes a little bit.
 This way, we are telling Docker that we are building an image to be executed on `amd64`.

 ```bash
 docker buildx build —platform=linux/amd64 -t helloworld:latest .
 ```

 7. Now, you can run your container by running `docker run`, using the `-d` parameter to run the container in the background, and `-p` parameter to map the port.
 As we can see in our Dockerfile, the container is using the port 5111 and we are mapping the same port for execution.

 ```bash
 docker run -d -p 5111:5111 helloworld:latest
 ```

 8. After we run this command, we can open the browser and type: [http://localhost:5111/api/HelloWorld/johndoe](http://localhost:5111/api/HelloWorld/johndoe).
-We should get a “Hello johndoe” output.
-You can change Johndoe in the url to any value you want and test it.
+We should get a `Hello johndoe` output.
+You can change `johndoe` in the url to any value you want and test it.
 Now that we are printing the expected string, our container is running correctly and we can upload it to ECR.

-9. Now, we are going to create a private container registry, our own ECR repository named “helloworld”.
+9. Now, we are going to create a private container registry, our own ECR repository named `helloworld`.

 ```bash
 aws ecr create-repository --repository-name helloworld